Ian Nicholls, AROnline‘s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 ‘Concurrently, active work is proceeding on the development of new products, and we think it desirable to state categorically that it is the intention of the company to stay prominently in the motor car business.
 New models will be announced in due course and will become available as speedily as they can be.
 Finally, I would remind our friends of Leyland’s world-wide reputation for giving the highest quality and greatest value in all its products.
 It is our intention to maintain this standard throughout the entire group.’

 The statement said it had been expected that conditions in the motor industry would improve rapidly in the spring of 1961.
 ‘Unfortunately, losses continued to be made during these months and it became clear … that it was essential to bring in drastic economies without delay in order to meet effectively the intense competition now prevalent in the motor industry throughout the world.

-‘The Leyland Board, recognizing its responsibility to Leyland shareholders, felt that this far-reaching exercise at STI should be borne entirely by the top Leyland executives and that they should have a clear field in which to put their plans into practical effect.
+‘The Leyland Board, recognising its responsibility to Leyland shareholders, felt that this far-reaching exercise at Standard-Triumph International should be borne entirely by the top Leyland executives and that they should have a clear field in which to put their plans into practical effect.

-‘This requirement was discussed with, and made clear to, all members of the original STI Board, who readily appreciated Leyland’s point of view and subsequently tendered their resignations.’
+‘This requirement was discussed with, and made clear to, all members of the original Standard-Triumph International Board, who readily appreciated Leyland’s point of view and subsequently tendered their resignations.’

 Sackings as well as redundancies

 It was also reported that around two hundred executives and staff of Standard-Triumph were to be sacked.
 The men who would go were in the £40 to £60 a week pay bracket .

 One of the executives whose job was in danger said: ‘If one man on the shop floor was fired there would be a strike because they are organized.
 About 200 of us will go and nothing will happen.’